24 Different Types of Ants in Minnesota

 Ants are surprisingly diverse, with over 12,000 species worldwide.
 One such species is the Prenolepis imparis, more commonly known as the black carpenter ant.

-These types of Ants in Minnesota are widely found throughout North America and are most common in the northeastern United States.
+These Ants in Minnesota are widely found throughout North America and are most common in the northeastern United States.

 The black carpenter ants get their name from their dark brown to black coloring and their tendency to live and nest close to trees that beetles have infested.
 Ants are social creatures who generally live in colonies.

-Depending on the size and type, these colonies can consist of anywhere from less than a dozen individuals to millions of ants.
+Depending on the size and type, these colonies can consist of less than a dozen individuals or millions of ants.

-A colony is uncommon to have more than 20 million ants!
+It is uncommon for a colony to have more than 20 million ants!

 24. Odorous House Ant

-Another ant that can be found is Tapinoma Sessile called Monomorium minimum or the little black ant.
+Another ant that can be found is Tapinoma Sessile, which is also known as Monomorium minimum or the little black ant.

 These ants are typically less than half an inch long and have a shiny, dark brown coloration.